isomerpages/csc-inn/_playbook/4f-minefield.md

 * Finish a can of coke in 30 seconds.

 #### How to Play
-1) Your team must complete a challenge (see below) to move a step across the minefield. ​​​Use Zoom's annotate function to indicate the tile that your team has decided to move into.
+1) Your team must complete a challenge (see below) to move a step across the minefield.
+Use Zoom's annotate function to indicate the tile that your team has decided to move into.
 Your facilitator will reveal if you have stepped onto a safe tile or a mine.
 2) If your team steps on a mine, go back to the starting point.
 3) You are not allowed to draw or annotate locations of mines on the minefield.
 You must depend solely on your memory to remember them.